 Closing

-Building a real business rarely feels like a clean milestone.
+Building a freelance business rarely feels like a clean milestone.
 It looks like quieter confidence and fewer emergencies.
 If you recognize yourself in several of these signs, you are likely further along than you think.
 Freelancing for cash can keep you afloat.
 Building a business gives you options.
 The shift happens gradually, through intentional choices that compound over time.
 Keep making them.